 02 of 07

 Visualization is a technique used by athletes of every type.
-Chances are if you've got confidence problems, your visualization goes something like this: I'll get on my horse who is probably in a bad mood, and someone will drag a tarp across the barnyard.
-Then my horse will spook, I'll get bucked off, the ambulance will come, and I'll spend months in traction and rehabilitation.
+Chances are if you've got confidence problems, your visualization goes something like this: You'll get on a horse that is probably in a bad mood, and someone will drag a tarp across the barnyard.
+Then the horse will spook, you'll get bucked off, the ambulance will come, and you'll spend months in traction and rehabilitation.

 The reality, of course, is that your horse is relaxed, there's no one else around, no tarps are in sight, and all of this is happening inside your head and nowhere else.
 Learning how to visualize correctly means you'll be able to see how your ride will go and end with a satisfying feeling of accomplishment.
 Breathing exercises can also help, both on and off the horse.

 03 of 07